mlundine/Shoreline_Extraction_GAN/README.md

 	* a starting and ending index (transect number to start and stop at)
 	* the number of epochs to train each LSTM for
 	* the batch size for training the LSTM
-	* the number of layers in the LSTM
+	* the number of units in the LSTM
 	* the look-back value for the LSTM
 	* the number of predictions,
 	* the number of times to repeat training to get a confidence interval for the projections